maptracker/datasciencecoursera/Rnotes.md

 R had OOP "cobbled on" late in its history.
-It actually has been added *twice*; When you see references to "S3" or "S4", they are referring to OOP paradigms from SAS 3 and SAS 4, which are quite different.
+It actually has been added *twice*; When you see references to "S3" or "S4", they are referring to OOP paradigms from versions 3 / 4 of the [S language][S], which are quite different.
 You may use both simultaneously, but it is highly disadvised.

 ## <a name='s3'></a>S3 OOP ##

-* S3 is based on SAS 3 OOP
+* S3 is based on the [1988 version of S][sHistory]
   * You get it "for free", no need to load additional libraries
   * CONS: Kludgy, weird implementation.
 Aspects of the syntax are oddly defined and may be difficult to predict behavior.